florianpfleiderer/cloth-funnels/README.md

 This will give you a command that includes various `generate_tasks` commands chained together.
 Running this command will generate the task dataset for the specified cloth category.

 # Debugging

+If files inside the PyFlex directory are missing, you can copy them from the original PyFlex repo.

 Last Error:
 ```